reactnodejs322/deliveryapp/Readme.md

 ## Open-source Team

-Our shop platform is an open-source project, and we are always looking for more like-minded developers who would like to contribute!
+Our delivery driver platform is an open-source project, and we are always looking for more like-minded developers who would like to contribute!
 These are our current [**contributors**](https://github.com/reactnodejs32/deliveryapp/graphs/contributors) helping push the project forward each day.

 #### [Bryan Aviles](https://github.com/reactnodej32) - Organizer/Developer